nhm38/ECE4960/lab3-page.md

 ![TOF data graph](img/lab3/tof_data_IMG.png)

 - The sensor has good repeatability even in the short distance mode (where the timing budget can be decreased more than in the other modes)
 - The data is linear between 0.5 feet and 2 feet which means the expected and actual measurements match very well.
-In this section the measurements are therefore accurate.
+In this section the measurements are accurate.
 - The x-offset of the graph shows the minimum discernable distance in practice is around an inch
-- I found the maximum distance measured in short distance mode to be 7.71 ft (2.35 m) when the actual distance was 8 ft.
+- I found the maximum distance measurable in short distance mode to be 7.71 ft (2.35 m) when the actual distance was 8 ft.
 After going past 8ft, the measured distance registered as 0.00 ft.
-The TOF sensor is not accurate at this distance.
+However, the TOF sensor is not accurate at this distance.

 ### Ranging time
 - I used the .getIntermeasurementPeriod() method